 - Fold one of the corners to the middle, aligning it with the vertical crease—even if you cannot align it perfectly, just do your best.

 - Fold the rest of the corners to the middle.
-Make sure that all the corners don't have blunt ends.
+Make sure that all the corners are sharp without blunt ends.

 - Fold the corners to the middle for a second time; it's a good idea to do them two at a time to better align them.

-- Flatten (or press) the napkin at this point, making sure the corners are not blunt.
+- Flatten (or press) the napkin at this point, making sure the corners are as sharp as possible and not blunt.

 - Flip the napkin over to the other side.